 NARRATRICE

 She leapt up.
 Placing one bare foot on the chair, the other on the table, she shrieked with her inimitable gall, and swore never to go back there.
-She then jumped off the table, skillfully revealing exactly what she intended to reveal - although it wasn’t usually revealed.
+She then jumped off the table, skillfully revealing exactly what she intended to reveal.

 “No hat, no shoes, and no knickers!”